dapplets/dapplet-docs/docs/ex10-new-virtual-adapter.md

 @Inject('my-virtual-adapter.dapplet-base.eth') public adapter: any,
 ```

-Add to `/package.json` to install and run all four adapters:
+Add to `/package.json` to install and run virtial, google, yahoo adaptets and the dapplet:

 ```json
 // scripts